-Introduction Module: consists of a course agreement, syllabus quiz, and introduction discussion with 2 replies.
-Worth 20 points
+Introduction Module: consists of a course agreement and introduction discussion with 2 replies.

 Discussion Assignments: for discussions there will be several questions or prompts to the discussion board area.
 The first posting should be your own individual thoughts or comments relating the text material to the video (with appropriate page citations from the textbook).
 Then you should reply to two classmates to earn full credit for this activity.
 The primary goal for this portion of the course is to "talk" about what you are learning so it is more appropriate to informal and conversational in these assignments though I still encourage you to avoid "text" language.
 In the initial post your goal is to link examples from the video to the concepts presented in the textbook.
 These textbooks references should be cited using APA format.
 See "citing sources" link for examples.
 This is also the place to include personal experiences and/or reactions.
 For the two replies you should ask questions, provide feedback, and share personal experiences or reactions that encourage other students to think more deeply, constructively disagree at time, apply textbook/course information to other comments and feel compelled to share their own personal experiences/reactions.
 If you repeat yourself in reply messages you will only receive partial credit - your responses need to be authentic and meaningful to the conversation.
 Also, simply stating, "I agree" is not detailed or complex enough to earn points.
-Discussion questions are worth 50 points.

 Discussion Guidelines/Requirements: Most discussions will require viewing a video and the link to the videos is located in the discussion topic instructions.
 You are required to write one original post and reply to two classmates in order to receive full credit.
-You will need to follow the guidelines below when constructing your original post and your two replies:
+You will need to follow the guidelines below when constructing your original post and your two replies.
+If you fail to meet the minimum word count on your post or replies, a point deduction of half will be automatically made.